 To implement effective onboarding, map your potential communication flow on a canvas in Customer Journey:

 To encourage visitors to make a purchase or subscribe, prove that your app is worth it because it helps users achieve their goals.
 What value does your app have and which features are the most useful?
 This is what you want to highlight in your communications.

 Here is an example from a fitness app called Freeletics.
 From the first steps, the app shows its value for the customer: personalized training plans approved by sports scientists.
 This means a user can enjoy an individual approach and aim at better results.
 If users don't have any equipment or they only have 15 minutes to train, it’s ok as the app can adapt the sessions to help sports amateurs achieve their fitness goals.

-To persuade users to trigger an activation event, you can offer them something like a welcome gift, a discount, or a promo code for the first purchase.
-These options increase the likelihood of their activation.
+To persuade customers to trigger an activation event, you can offer them something like a welcome gift, a discount, or a promo code for the first purchase.
+Such a strategy increases the likelihood of their activation.

 For instance, to expand its Kindle app user base, Amazon offered existing customers a $5 credit for signing into the Kindle app.
 And fast food restaurants such as Burger King or McDonald's always offer coupons for the first purchase.

 You can run an A/B test to check which offer will work better.
 Here you can see how one Pushwoosh customer set up a simple communication flow to compare the results of different offers.

 Besides cash incentives and gifts, you can thank users for completing an activation event with some exclusive content or early access to new features and products.
 For example, some magazines and news media sometimes provide access to expert content for an additional fee.